Question: If I neutralize my waste, is it still hazardous? How do I dispose of it?

 Answer: Let’s take a step back and first discuss waste determinations.

-Under the Resource Conservation and Recovery Act (RCRA) hazardous waste generator improvements rule that was just passed, Environmental Protection Agency (EPA) made it clear that waste determinations must be made before a waste is treated.
+Under the Resource Conservation and Recovery Act (RCRA) hazardous waste generator improvements rule, Environmental Protection Agency (EPA) made it clear that waste determinations must be made before a waste is treated.

 RELATED POST: RCRA 101 Part 1 — How to Make Solid Waste Determinations